tigerfarm/arduino/Altair101/Altair101a/README.md

 # Altair 8800 Simulator Software used in the Altair-Duino

 --------------------------------------------------------------------------------
 I can load the 4K basic program into memory.
-But not enough memory to run it.
+But not sure how to start it.
+Not sure if interrupts are required or input as normal.

 https://www.youtube.com/watch?v=8InWiihlIQw